 The Gender Empowerment Centre is a collectively run, drop-in space on campus that provides student resources through an intersectional feminist framework.
 We provide health resources, peer support, as well as a space to hang out, study, and meet others.
 Our lounge area is open to women, non-binary and gender fluid people and our library is open to everyone.
 We are committed to facilitating a creative, collaborative, community space through ongoing initiatives like Thirdspace Zine, our library, and workshops and initiatives throughout the year.
 Our collective is volunteer-driven and always welcomes new volunteers.

 UVic Pride is an advocacy group for trans, queer and intersex students on campus and the broader community.
-UVic Pride is a collective that operates within an anti-oppressive framework, honouring intersectionality.
+UVic Pride is a collective that operates within an anti-oppressive framework, honoring intersectionality.
 We aim to maintain safer spaces on campus founded in mutual respect, welcoming to any and all queer, trans, and intersex people.
 Anybody can get involved, volunteer, or just hang out!
 UVic Pride regularly hosts social and advocacy events.
-We also have a lending library, resource programs (binders, transfeminine shoes, packers, breast forms, safer sex supplies, etc), a communal kitchen space, and a private, gender neutral washroom.
+We also have a lending library, resource programs, a private, gender-neutral washroom, and a vibrant online community.
 Drop by our office or visit our website for more information about upcoming events, or to sign up for our listserv.